Did you realise how easy it is to make vegan oil free scalloped potatoes?

 You can prepare it in advance, it’s easy-peasy and of course it’s tasty; so a pretty good hands-off dish all round.

-I like to serve scalloped potatoes with sweet potato with chickpeas in a coconut sauce and some black rice on the side, but really you can match it with almost anything.
+I like to serve scalloped potatoes with sweet potato with chickpeas in a coconut sauce but really you can match it with almost anything.

 I reckon if you try making this dish once, you’ll make it over and over again.

 (That is if you like simple cooking that tastes great.)

 Traditional scalloped potatoes are cooked in pure cream and cheese.

 The cream and the cheese blend together during the cooking process to make the final sauce that holds the potatoes together and makes the dish.